Rand, West Virginia

 Rand is a census-designated place (CDP) on the Kanawha River in Kanawha County, West Virginia, United States.
-As of the 2010 census, its population was 1,631.
+As of the 2020 census, its population was 1,543 (down from 1,631 at the 2010 census).
 It is surrounded by the communities of Malden and DuPont City.

 History

 The unincorporated community within the historic Kanawha Salines area, was named after Plus Rand Levi, son of Mordecai Levi, patent holder of the Brick Road.
-Originally named "Plus" in 1907–1909 when large tract was purchased from Dickinson family.
-But due to a town already called plus, the community would become known as Levi until around the 1930s or 1940s where it would change again due to a town in Braxton county already named Levi, thus adopting the current name of Rand.
+It was originally named Plus from 1907 to 1909, when a large tract was purchased from the Dickinson family.
+Because there was a town already called Plus, the community changed its name to Levi.
+Around the 1930s or 1940s, due to a town in Braxton County being named Levi, the community changed its name again, to Rand.

 Notable people

 Pro Football Hall of Fame wide receiver and ESPN analyst Randy Moss was born and raised in Rand, as well as Samuel Singleton Jr, a former minor league baseball player.

-The ESPN Films production Rand University, which chronicled Moss’ journey from Rand to the National Football League, was largely filmed in Rand; the title refers to the area behind the town’s only hangout spot, a 7-Eleven store where many locals openly drink alcohol behind the store’s dumpsters.
+The ESPN Films production Rand University, which chronicled Moss' journey from Rand to the National Football League, was largely filmed in Rand; the title refers to the area behind the town's only hangout spot, a 7-Eleven store where many locals openly drink alcohol behind the store's dumpsters.